Balance Trainer Walking Lunge exercise demonstration image

 Breathing

-Inhale as you descend into the lunge; exhale forcefully as you drive up out of the lunge while maintaining core brace.
+Inhale as you lower into the lunge; exhale as you drive up and brace core.

 Tempo